 As I write this page, there is an American Bresse chicken in a roasting pan in the oven.
 The smell is distracting me.
 I had prepared it like a small turkey, stuffing the cavity with a very simple traditional stuffing recipe, and placing it on a bed of potato halves.

 Not five minutes ago, I did what all cooks do - opened the oven and sampled some of the dripping-soaked stuffing.
 Oh, my goodness.
-That punch of poultry flavor never gets old.
+That punch of unique poultry flavor never gets old.

 As of Fall, 2024: